micro/go-micro/README.md

 ### Client

-To call a Nitro App
+To call a Nitro App (must be the same app / in-memory process)

 ```go
 var rsp Response